 Back to All Events

-Local authors in conversation on Rome at Ink Fish Books, Thursday, May 21, 6 PM
+From Providence to Rome: 2 Local Authors Share Their Stories at Ink Fish Books, Thursday, May 21 at 6 PM

 • Ink Fish Books 488 Main Street Warren, RI, 02885 United States (map)

-Local authors in conversation on Rome at Ink Fish Books, Thursday, May 21, 6 PM
+From Providence to Rome: 2 Local Authors Share Their Stories at Ink Fish Books, Thursday, May 21 at 6 PM

 ABOUT THE AUTHORS